Kindness to people and planet are at the heart of York Gin. Sustainability and responsibilty are key principles that guide us.

 York Cats ProtectionWe support York Cats Protection by providing an annual financial contribution, promoting the adoption of difficult-to-home cats on our social media channels and by offering a York Gin mini bottle to all adopters, to toast their new feline family member.

-Our mantra is to treat everyone in a courteous and respectful manner.
+We treat everyone in a courteous and respectful manner.
+Kindness is one of our core principles.

-We are a Living Wage employer – paying all our staff over and above the Living Wage.
+We are a Living Wage employer – paying all our staff at least the Living Wage.

 Regular trips to meet suppliers mean they can ensure an ethical supply - they see with their own eyes the farming and employment practices being used.
-Their close relationships and expertise in farming methods also help to solve harvest problems that are becoming more regular with climate change.
+Their close relationships and expertise in farming methods also help to solve harvest problems - becoming more regular with climate change.

 So, we ensure that we do not in any way, shape or form glorify excessive drinking of alcohol.